There is a six-step review process for faculty promotion in the College of Agriculture and Life Sciences:

 Section 2.
 Summary of Candidate's Workload Assignment

 Workload assignments should note shared appointments.
-Shared appointments are defined as those where candidates’ budget lines are split between two or more units.
+Shared appointments are defined as those where candidates’ budget lines are split between two or more units in an academic role.
 Promotion dossiers for split appointments should include the Checklist for Shared Appointments (Appendix A).

 Section 4.
 Curriculum Vitae and List of Collaborators

 Explain any method of listing work in the CV that is unique to the discipline (authorship listings, graduate students, page numbers, grant efforts, Extension publication number).
-Designate works in progress separately.
+Designate works in progress separately where indicated.
 Editors and collaborators on special issues and edited volumes are no longer considered collaborators.
 Editors and fellow contributors to special issues, conference proceedings, and edited collections often do not work closely with other contributors.

 Section 6.
 Teaching Portfolio

 Continuing-track candidates who have responsibility for teaching one or more credit classes must complete this section.

 CALS requires that Section 6 (including selected syllabi, etc.) be sent to outside evaluators.

 Section 7.
 Evaluation of Teaching and Recommendations for Provost Award